-Hawaii's bottomfish are managed as a single archipelagic-wide multi-species stock complex, however, bottomfish fisheries in the Hawaii Archipelago occur in two broad management areas, the Northwestern Hawaiian Islands and the Main Hawaiian Islands (MHI).
+Hawaii's bottomfish are managed as a single archipelagic-wide multi-species stock complex. however, bottomfish fisheries in the Hawaii Archipelago occur in two broad management areas, the Northwestern Hawaiian Islands and the Main Hawaiian Islands (MHI).
 On an archipelagic basis, targeted bottomfish stocks are generally healthy.
 However, MHI bottomfish stocks have shown signs of stress and overfishing.
 On the basis of fishery information analyzed by NMFS' Pacific Islands Fisheries Science Center (PIFSC), NMFS's Pacific Islands Regional Office (PIRO) has determined that overfishing of the bottomfish species complex is occurring within the Hawaii Archipelago.
 The Regional Administrator for PIRO notified the Council of this overfishing determination on May 27, 2005.
 Pursuant to the Magnuson-Stevens Fishery Conservation and Management Act, the Council is required to take action to amend the Bottomfish and Seamount Groundfish Fishery Management Plan (FMP) within one year following NMFS' notification of the bottomfish overfishing.
 NMFS has determined that the bottomfish overfishing condition is due to excess fishing effort occurring primarily in the MHI and, therefore, reducing fishing mortality (effort) in the MHI bottomfish fishery is the most effective means to end the overfishing in the Hawaii Archipelago.
 The Council is now considering a range of management measures that target a 15 percent or greater reduction in fishing mortality in the MHI deep-water bottomfish complex which has been determined to be the level of reduction necessary to end overfishing in the Hawaii Archipelago.

 Based on 2002 fishery catch and effort data analyzed by PIFSC, Appendix 5 to the 2003 Bottomfish and Seamount Groundfish Annual Report3 indicated that overfishing is occurring in the Hawaii Archipelago because the ratio of current fishing mortality (F) to estimated fishing mortality at maximum sustainable yield (F{MSY}) exceeded the MFMT of 1.0.
-Hawaii's archipelagic bottomfish F ratio is obtained by adding the weighted F contributions of the three management zones (MHI, Mau and Ho'omalu) by using effort-amount of bottomfish fishing gear used over a given unit of time-as a proxy for fishing mortality.
+Hawaii's archipelagic bottomfish F ratio is obtained by adding the weighted F contributions of the three management zones (MHI, Mau and Hoomalu) by using effort-amount of bottomfish fishing gear used over a given unit of time-as a proxy for fishing mortality.
 The archipelagic values also include a weighted factor based on the amount of bottomfish habitat in each management zone.
-These factors are 0.447, 0.124 and 0.429 for the MHI, Mau and Ho'omalu Zones, respectively.
+These factors are 0.447, 0.124 and 0.429 for the MHI, Mau and Hoomalu Zones, respectively.

 Using 2002 fishery data and the weighted factors for each zone, Appendix 5 to the bottomfish annual report stated that the archipelagic F ratio was between 1.14-1.35, above the overfishing threshold of 1.0.
-As reported in Appendix 5, the individual F ratios for the MHI, Mau and Ho'omalu Zones were 1.86-2.33, 1.19, and 0.37, respectively.
+As reported in Appendix 5, the individual F ratios for the MHI, Mau and Hoomalu Zones were 1.86-2.33, 1.19, and 0.37, respectively.
 Since the completion of Appendix 5 in April 2005, PIFSC has received the full set 2003 bottomfish fishery data from the State of Hawaii's Division of Aquatic Resources.
 Based on 2003 bottomfish fishery statistics and the weighted factors for each zone, the archipelagic F ratio is determined to be 1.13, above the overfishing threshold of 1.0.
-Individual F ratios for MHI, Mau and Ho'omalu Zones are 1.88, 0.96 and 0.39, respectively (see Appendix B for more information).
-More recently, NMFS has reassessed this fishery and data indicate that the status of NWHI stocks is improving (PIFSC in press).
+Individual F ratios for MHI, Mau and Hoomalu Zones are 1.88, 0.96 and 0.39, respectively (see Appendix C for more information).